Single transferable vote: Example for a non-partisan election

 A Sankey chart illustrating the vote process.
-Not shown is the one-vote transfer from Strawberry to Oranges in Step 4.
+Not shown is the one-vote transfer from Strawberry to Oranges in the fourth round.

 The winners are Pears, Cake, and Hamburgers.

-Orange ends up being neither elected nor eliminated.

 STV in this case produced a large number of effective votes: 19 votes were used to elect the successful candidates.
 (Only the votes for Oranges at the end were not used to select a food.
 The Orange voters have satisfaction of seeing their second choice – Pears – selected, even if their votes were not used to select any food.)

 Also, there was general satisfaction with the choices selected.
 Nineteen voters saw either their first or second choice elected, although four of them did not actually have their vote used to achieve the result.
 Four saw their third choice elected.
 Fifteen voters saw their first preference chosen; eight of these 15 saw their first and third choices selected.
 Four others saw their second preference chosen, with one of them having their second and third choice selected.

 Note that if Hamburger had received only one vote when Chicken was eliminated, it still would have won because the only other remaining candidate, Oranges, had fewer votes, so would have been declared defeated in the next round.
 This would have left Hamburger as the last remaining candidate to fill the last open seat, even if it did not have quota.

 As in many STV elections, most of the candidates in winning position in the first round went on to be elected in the end.
-The leading front runners were Pears and Hamburgers, both of whom were elected.
+The leading frontrunners were Pears and Hamburgers, both of whom were elected.
 There was a three-way tie for third between Cake, Chicken and Oranges, Cake coming out on top in the end.
-Transfers seldom affect the election of more than one or two of the initial front runners and sometimes none at all.
+Transfers seldom affect the election of more than one or two of the initial frontrunners and sometimes none at all.